Jeffrey A. Hicke

 jhicke [at] uidaho.edu

 My CV is here.
 Here is a www.wordle.net visualization of my CV (click on the image for a larger version):

 - I have funding for a graduate student to use process models to study interactions between wildfire and beetle outbreaks.
 See here for full ad.

 - Ph.D., University of Colorado, 2000

 - M.A., University of California, Santa Barbara, 1994

 - B.S., University of California, Los Angeles, 1985

 - My broad interests are to

-understand the effects of global environmental change on ecosystems.
+understand the effects of global environmental change on ecosystems and plant and animal species.
 Humans impact the world around them through

 modifications of the composition of the atmosphere, changing land